 Where possible we operate using fixed fees for each stage of the tribunal process.

 All of the below costs may vary depending on the following:

-- If the other party is a litigant in person (this often requires more time due to their lack of understanding of the process and the law and we are legally obligated to provide them with a little more guidance and leeway where appropriate);
+- if the other party is a litigant in person (this often requires more time due to their lack of understanding of the process and the law);

 This is essential to assess your position.
-We can do this over the telephone or in person or in writing.
-At this stage we will also need to review your documents, so it may take a few calls/ emails and meetings before we are able to provide you with an assessment of your prospects.
+We can do this over the telephone, in person or in writing.
+At this stage we will also need to review your documents, so it may take a few calls/emails and meetings before we are able to provide you with an assessment of your prospects.

 Once we have your documents, we can provide you with a fixed fee estimate prior to assessing the case.